-The cake recipe is based on BBC Good Food Eggless Chocolate and Beetroot Cake
+The cake recipe is based on and adapted from the BBC Good Food Eggless Chocolate and Beetroot Cake

 175g beetroot (about 200g raw)